syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/NameRanges.md

 ---
 layout: post
-title: Named Ranges in WinForms Calculation Engine | Syncfusion
+title: Named Ranges in Windows Forms Calculation Engine | Syncfusion
 description: This section provides the basic idea to use the named ranges for calculate in Syncfusion essential windowsforms
 platform: windowsforms
 control: Calculate